-If you have been involved in a fall from height at work and have suffered an injury, you may be able to make a personal injury claim.
+If you have been involved in a fall from height at work and have suffered an injury as a result, you could be able to claim compensation in response.

 I’ve never been in an accident before.
 I was hesitant about making a claim but First Personal Injury sorted it all out and explained everything.

 There are many different types of falls that someone could suffer when working from height, such as:

 Lack of protective equipment e.g. harnesses or barriers

 Scaffolding that has not been correctly or safely constructed and secured

 Use of unsafe surfaces like skylights or fragile roofs

 The amount of compensation awarded in personal injury cases is dependent upon the pain, suffering, loss of amenity/function and financial losses that have occurred due to the accident.
 These financial losses could include a loss of income due to having to take time off work.
 The injuries resulting from a fall from height are likely to be severe and have a significant impact upon your life, possibly resulting in disability and a loss of earnings due to an inability to return to your former job role.
 Compensation can help relieve worries about the future that might result from such a life-changing event, such as hiring someone to help take care of the afflicted person or helping to remodel a house in order to cater for someone with a disability.